 Cement stinger is used in special cases ad cementing large-diameter casings, set cement plugs in which drill pipe is placed inside the casing as the conduit for pumping fluids from the surface to the casing annulus.

-Permanent packers, also referred to as ‘cement retainers’, are available from several Service Companies (Baker Model K and Dowell Schlumberger Johnston Hornet are examples).
+Permanent packers, (one of the types of packers) also referred to as ‘cement retainers’, are available from several Service Companies (Baker Model K and Dowell Schlumberger Johnston Hornet are examples).
 These tools have a check-valve function, to prevent backflow, which is activated when the cement stinger or tubing is pulled back.

 Cementing Tools – External Casing Packer